shawn-nyk/tp/docs/DeveloperGuide.md

   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br/>
   Use case resumes from step 1.

- 1b.
-InternHunter detects an invalid index. <br/>
-  1b1.
-InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
-  Use case resumes from step 1.

-#### Use case: UC06 - Delete an internship
+#### Use case: UC06 - Listing all companies

-Precondition: User already has an existing list of internships in a company <br/>
+Precondition: User already has an existing list of companies <br/>
-Guarantees: Deletion of internship is successful
+Guarantees: All companies stored in Internhunter is shown

 **MSS**

-1. User requests to delete an internship of a company and provides the index.
-2. InternHunter removes the internship from the list of internships in a company. <br />
+1. User queries for all companies.
+2. InternHunter displays all company it stores.<br/>
 Use case ends.

 **Extensions**